“We have over 3,000 local Active Directory accounts for external suppliers – and we don’t know which ones are needed.”

 Using Access Centre has been a source of relief to clients, who no longer have to route guest access requests through a central IT function.
 In addition those guest users are now provisioned more securely, with their lifecycle managed at several levels (user, inviter, and home organisation), and no longer impose an additional support overhead for sign in.

-If you think that Access Centre could benefit your business, or you’d like to find out more about how to implement a proper identity lifecycle where you work, why not get in touch and book a free half-day workshop with us?
+If you think that Access Centre could benefit your business, or you’d like to find out more about how to implement a proper identity lifecycle where you work, why not request a Vision Call to speak to one of our experts?